jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 The other thing we don't want to do is to limit the people we connect with to just those high-touch customers that reach out in support.

+In our research, we're again and again finding that one of the big reasons our customers use us and not a competitor are the connections they make with us.
+We have a product that helps them accomplish things they want to do, and they have this positive feeling associated with working with us.

-In our case, our brand, and the connections we make with our customers, are one of the big reasons they stay instead of trying a competitor.
-I'd bet your customers feel the same way as well.
+I don't think we're special in this regard - I'd bet your customers feel the same way as well.

 But in the light-weight approach, customers that don't email support, don't connect with us.
 So we might even "cold email" them, practically beg them to